shawntmeyer/AzureVirtualDesktop/docs/avd.md

 - Analytics and threat detection mechanisms provide visibility and rapid response capabilities.
 - Automated threat detection and response are implemented to address potential security incidents swiftly.

-The AVD project's design reflects these principles through its use of the `businessUnitIdentifier` and `hostpoolIdentifier` to create a structured and secure resource hierarchy.
-The `centralizedAVDMonitoring` parameter allows for a unified security monitoring approach, enhancing the overall security posture.
+The AVD project's design reflects these principles through its use of the `identifier` and `index` to create a structured and secure resource hierarchy.

 Furthermore, the project’s design incorporates the Zero Trust principle of ‘least privilege access’ through its use of sharding to increase storage capacity.
 This approach ensures that each user assigned to the hostpool application groups only has access to one file share, thereby limiting their access and enhancing the security of the system.
 This means that a user can only access the data they need for their specific tasks and cannot access or modify data in other shards.
 This approach effectively limits each user's access, enhancing the security of the system by reducing the potential impact of a security breach.
 It also aligns with the Zero Trust principle of 'never trust, always verify' as each access request is treated as potentially risky and is therefore verified before access is granted.